 Problems in your household can come out of nowhere—a furnace or air conditioner suddenly stops working or a water pipe bursts in your home.
 Not every homeowner has an emergency fund saved up for these unfortunate mishaps.
-However, there are programs in place that can help you save some money when you purchase a new HVAC or plumbing system.
+However, there are programs in place that can help you save some money when you purchase a new HVAC system or water heater.

 Not many homeowners realize what is available to them.
 Whether it is understanding residential manufacture rebates and/or tax credits, getting in-depth information about federal incentive programs and learning the benefits of a new energy system can help you when it comes time for a new or replacement HVAC purchase.